 If people are to worship, study or celebrate together in the Catholic Community, they must do so in a safe environment.
 In their Charter for the Protection of Children and Young People, the United States Catholic Bishops recognized past failures in this regard and pledged themselves to protect the Faithful in the future.

 “Dioceses will establish ‘safe environment’ programs.
 They will cooperate with parents, civil authorities, educators, and community organizations to provide education and training for children, youth, parents, ministers, educators and others about ways to make and maintain a safe environment for children.”

 Locally, the Diocese of Duluth has focused on three goals:

 Youth Protection Training

-It is the policy of the Diocese of Duluth that all clergy, employees and volunteers who work with children:
+It is the policy of the Diocese of Duluth that all volunteers who work with children, clergy and all employees:

 All information obtained by the diocese will be kept confidential and maintained in secure files accessible only to those with a “need to know.”